This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Mentoring for Equity and Inclusion

-Mentoring First Nations Youth
+Tutoring and Mentoring First Nations Youth in K-12

-Upper-Level Courses28
+Upper-Level Courses25

-Teaching Science in Middle and Secondary Schools
+Cross-Curricular Methods in Middle and Secondary Schools

 Supporting Multilingual Learners in the PK-12 Classroom